-Math anxiety can range from general discomfort and mental disorganization to feelings of panic and physical nervousness when asked to do a math problem.
+Math anxiety can range from general discomfort and mental disorganization to feelings of panic and physical nervousness.
 For many students, math anxiety turns into a cycle of failure because the more worried they become, the less they learn.
 There are several techniques and activities, however, that you can use to help your students overcome math anxiety.

 Dispel the Myths